Last Updated on July 27, 2022

 Gallberry Farm (September to November)

-If you’re looking for the perfect place to pick pumpkins and enjoy fall in Fayetteville, then Gallberry Corn Maze is exactly what you’re looking for!
-Open mid-September through early November, this place has a massive six acres of corn mazes, hayride, tube slides, and even pig racing!
+If you’re looking for the perfect place to pick pumpkins and enjoy fall in Fayetteville, Gallberry Corn Maze is exactly what you’re looking for!
+It’s open mid-September through early November and has a massive six acres of corn mazes, hayrides, tube slides, and even pig racing!

 Note: Tickets and concessions are cash only.